mkontorovich/asteroids/README.md

 Add a speed power-up -> you can use the code you wrote to color the ship temporarily
 Add bombs that can be dropped
 Refactor code to be more efficient
 A way to store the highest 10 scores, and person puts in their initials when they're dead
-Player has 3 lives in a game session